Flores and rebuilding Dolphins have something to build on

 Fitzpatrick has four interceptions in six games with the Steelers, including a 96-yard interception return for a touchdown Sunday.
 Drake had 162 yards rushing and receiving last week in his first game for the Cardinals.

-The Dolphins also lost starting running back Mark Walton on Monday when he was suspended without pay for the next four games for violating NFL conduct and substance abuse policies.
+The Dolphins lost Drake’s replacement, Walton, who on Monday was suspended without pay for the next four games for violating NFL conduct and substance abuse policies.
 Walton was sentenced in August to 6 months’ probation after pleading no contest to a misdemeanor weapons charge.

 INJURIES